Shelters for women and families in Jersey city

-The second on our list of shelters for women and families in Jersey city, is this place.
+The second on our list of shelters for women and families in Jersey City is this place.
 With a supervised 24-hour, 7-day-a-week, year-round emergency shelter facility for single women and men offering emergency housing and food for those in need.
 The staff at St. Lucy’s emergency shelter is kind and giving.
 Within the first week of getting here, people meet with specialized staff to assess their current situation.
-Once their needs are determined, clients are referred to one or more of services.
-This could be welfare, SSI, unemployment, job training and job search, education and mental-health/addiction-treatment programs.
-The shelter provides two meals a day, clothing as well as a shower program and outreach services for the unsheltered homeless.
+Once their needs are determined, clients are referred to one or more services.
+This could be welfare, SSI, unemployment, job training, job search, education, and mental-health/addiction-treatment programs.
+The shelter provides two meals a day, clothing as well as a shower program, and outreach services for the unsheltered homeless.

 Phone : (201) 451-9838

 The York Street Project builds innovative programs that provide an environment to shelter, feed, educate and promote the healing of persons in need, especially women, children, and their families.
 Sponsored by the Sisters of St. Joseph of Peace, the York Street Project works on collaborated to work with the poor and oppressed in Jersey City.

 The York Street Project takes on the highly-visible factors of Education, Housing, and Childcare that generally block women from creating self-fulfilled, self-sufficient lives.
 This place then works on these factors to improvise and sustain livelihoods.